 When it comes to skin care, don’t judge a product’s quality by its price tag — or by the claims made on its label.
 Dr. Khetarpal recommends investing in products that contain ingredients that are backed by scientific studies, like the ones she mentions above.

-“The products that are really going to help your skin are not always going to be the most expensive ones,” she says.
+“The products that are really going to help your skin aren’t always going to be the most expensive ones,” she adds.

 Because many beauty products contain preservatives, chemicals or fragrances that could irritate or dry out your skin, it’s a good idea to introduce new products one at a time.
 If you have sensitive skin, Dr. Khetarpal recommends using a pea-sized dot of product behind your ear, along your jawline, and waiting a day or two to make sure your skin doesn’t react before applying it to your whole face.